Your Ad Here

 MIDFORD

-Signal 5PULL was situated on the platform at Midford station and controlled ‘wrong-road’ movements onto the Up line of the double-track section to Wellow.
-It was not part of the original installation when the signal-box was opened in 1892 in conjunction with the doubling of the line to Wellow, but probably it was in use by about 1900.
-It would appear that this signal had a straight lattice post from the start, whereas the other signals at Midford originally had wooden posts (later replaced).
-Click here to see a signal diagram (77KB) for Midford during the British Railways period.
+Front of Midford signal 5PULLSignal 5PULL was situated on the platform at Midford station and controlled 'wrong-road' movements onto the Up line of the double-track section to Wellow.
+(Click here to see a signal diagram for Midford during the British Railways period.)
+It was not part of the original installation when a new signal-box was opened at Midford in 1892 in conjunction with the doubling of the line to Wellow, but probably it was in use by about 1900.
+It would appear that this signal always had a metal lattice post, whereas the other signals at Midford originally had wooden posts (later replaced); click the photo to see a larger image.

-It was a common problem at Midford that northbound Up goods trains running though the single-line section to Bath Junction might struggle to climb the gradient towards Combe Down tunnel and eventually come to a stand.
-In such cases the train would reverse back to Midford and then, under the authority of signal 5PULL, go 'wrong-road' onto the Up line of the double-track section.
+It was a common problem at Midford that north-bound Up goods trains running through the single-line section to Bath Junction might struggle to climb the gradient towards Combe Down tunnel and eventually come to a stand.
+In such cases the train would reverse back to Midford and then, under the authority of signal 5PULL, it could go 'wrong-road' onto the Up line of the double-track section.
 This action would clear the single-line section for the next Down train, while the engine of the goods train built up a good head of steam for another attempt at the gradient ahead.
+Signal 5PULL could be used also for a movement into the Up Siding.

-A repeater arm for Midford signal 5PULL was provided on 11-June-1929 (S&DJR Signal Instruction 293) and this was mounted as a lower arm on the same post as the Down Home (No 2).
-This signal was mounted on top of an overbridge known as the 'Long Arch', which restricted the visibility of the main 5PULL signal on the platform - provision of the repeater arm enabled a train to be 'called past' the Down Home with the latter in the 'on' position.
+A repeater arm for Midford signal 5PULL was provided on 11-June-1929 (S&DJR Signal Instruction 293) and this was mounted as a lower arm on the same post as the Down Home (signal 2) and fitted with an Annett's Shield.
+This signal was mounted on top of overbridge No 17 (known as the 'Long Arch') at the north end of the station, which restricted the visibility of the main 5PULL signal on the platform, so provision of the repeater arm enabled a train to be 'called past' the Down Home with the latter in the 'on' position.
 Both the main and repeater arms for 5PULL remained in use until the line closed in 1966.

 EVERCREECH JUNCTION NORTH